 Thus far, the country has not taken an official position in relation to the BEPS proposals for digital taxation.

 No additional provisions have been introduced by the Dominican Republic with regard to dealing with taxation of offshore intellectual property that is deployed within the country.
-Article 305 of the Dominican Tax Code establishes the tax withholding for payments made abroad, which are taxed at the source of said income.
+The Dominican Tax Code establishes the tax withholding for payments made abroad, which are taxed at the source of said income.